Electrodes

 Electrodes represent the metal structures that extract current from the solar cell.
 Their definition includes both the geometry of the metal elements and the properties of the contact interfaces between the electrodes and the underlying substrates.

-Electrodes can be defined on the front and rear surfaces of the main absorber, which is typically the silicon wafer on which the solar cell is fabricated.
+Electrodes can only be defined on the front and rear surfaces of the main absorber, which is typically the silicon wafer on which the solar cell is fabricated.

 Changes to the electrode definition influence both series resistance and optical loss metrics reported in SunSolve Power, so the impact of these settings is visible in the electrical and optical output parameters.